qilinzho56/SP500_Voldemort/README.md

 3. Run ```poetry install``` to install necessary packages in terminal
 4. Activate virtual environment by running ```poetry shell``` in terminal
-5. Run the command line ```poetry run python sp500/headlines/app.py``` in terminal to interact with our application
+5. Run the command line ```poetry run python sp500/headlines/app.py``` in terminal to interact with our application If you are using a Mac with an M1, you may encounter tensorflow installation problems (zsh: illegal hardware instruction).
+Please refer to https://stackoverflow.com/questions/65383338/zsh-illegal-hardware-instruction-python-when-installing-tensorflow-on-macbook

 ## Reference